-In computers, information is stored in bits 1 and 0 which also called binary code.
+In computers, information is stored in bits 1 and 0, which is also called binary code.
 In quantum computing, it is stored in quantum bits or qubits.
-Although, computers are not the only way to store the information.
-The chemistry also holds the potential to do so.
+Although, computers are not the only way to store information.
+Chemistry also holds the potential to do so.

 Scientists at the Institute of Physical Chemistry of the Polish Academy of Sciences (IPC PAS) in Warsaw have developed a way in which chemical droplets can store information in a one-bit chemical memory unit called the chit.

 The chit (chemical memory) is made up of three droplets.
 Between the droplets, chemical reactions take place continuously.
 The memory is then rooted in the Belousov-Zhabotinsky (BZ) reaction.
 BZ reaction is one of a class of reactions that serve as a classical example of non-equilibrium thermodynamics.
 It results in the establishment of a nonlinear chemical oscillator.

 Each time reaction occurs by a catalyst known as ferroin causes the color change.
 It also generates the reagents necessary for the next reaction, continuing ad infinitum.
 Scientists then used 2nd catalyst- ruthenium caused the sensitive light reaction.
 Due to its light sensitivity, blue light is shone upon the reaction and stops oscillating.
 This allows the scientists to control the process.